welcome to

 • Computational Complexity: While 1D and 2D simulations are tractable, full 3D whole-brain simulations of the field equations will be computationally demanding.
 This challenge, however, is not a flaw of the theory but a call to action for computational innovation.
 Leveraging exascale computing, developing more efficient numerical solvers, and creating reduced-order models will be essential for practical, real-time applications like clinical monitoring.

 • The Relation to Phenomenology: A principled mathematical description of neural dynamics, no matter how sophisticated, does not automatically solve the "hard problem" of subjective experience.
-Our theory does not claim to be consciousness; it claims to provide a necessary physical substrate whose dynamics are isomorphic to the properties of consciousness (integration, information, differentiation).
+Our theory provides a necessary physical substrate whose dynamics are isomorphic to the properties of consciousness (integration, information, differentiation), rather than claiming to be consciousness itself.
 It bridges the explanatory gap by moving the question from "how does the brain produce consciousness?" to "does this system implement the requisite field dynamics?", a question that is, in principle, empirically answerable.

 6.2 Implications for Artificial Intelligence and Artificial Consciousness